-Beyond 12000 ft., trekkers may suffer high altitude pulmonary edema or high altitude cerebral edema.
+Beyond 12000 ft., trekkers may suffer high-altitude pulmonary edema or high-altitude cerebral edema.
 These are commonly known as HAPE and HACE.

-HACE is the situation in which fluid is leaked to the brain through tiny blood vessels.
+HACE is a situation in which fluid is leaked to the brain through tiny blood vessels.
 Usually, it occurs if you are staying at a high-altitude place for more than a week.
 It may cause death too.
 If you get the HACE symptoms, descend immediately.
 HAPE is the condition in which fluid gets accumulated in the lungs.

-Common symptoms of HAPE are blue tinge skin, tight chest and cough with pinkish sputum.
+Common symptoms of HAPE are blue tinge skin, tight chest, and cough with pinkish sputum.